ADHD - Adolescent and Adult

 Psychotherapy is effective for the treatment of the symptoms related to ADHD because it addresses behavior modification.
-Children and adults with ADHD can have a difficult time regulating their emotional and behavioral response to situations.
+Adolescents and adults can have a difficult time regulating their emotional and behavioral response to situations.

 Learning effective coping strategies is one way to gain control over symptoms.